 - Place butter and olive oil in large soup pot over low heat.
 Scoop out leeks from bowl of water and place in pot—any water clinging to the leeks is just fine.
 Season with a big pinch of salt.
 Cover pan and cook for ten minutes.
 Remove lid and continue cooking over low to medium-low heat for another 15 to 20 minutes, or until leeks are soft and have shrunk down considerably.
 The leeks shouldn't begin to brown or get caramelized; they should be soft and giving up lots of liquid.

 - Add cheese rind (if you have one) and 6 cups of the chicken stock.
 Let simmer over low heat for 15 minutes.
 Taste and adjust for salt and pepper.
-Add remaining chicken stock if necessary.
+Add up to 2 more cups of chicken stock if necessary.
 (If your leeks are big and/or you've used 8 of them, you might need the extra 2 cups.)

 - At this point, you have a few options.
 If you're making the soup for a crowd, you can add all of the spinach to the pot at once.
 (If not, you might want to keep the spinach separate—it quickly loses its bright green hue once it enters the broth.)
 If you're making a small batch of soup, just heat a small amount of broth in a separate pot with however much spinach you would like.

 - Add cooked rice or pasta to individual soup bowls.
 Ladle leek broth overtop.
-Pass salt, pepper, cheese, and lemon on the side.
+Pass salt, pepper, freshly grated Edam, Gouda or Parmigiano Reggiano, and lemon on the side.
 Serve with crusty bread.